↑

 Set goals and take small, steady steps to meet them.

-It seems that lots of people set New Year’s resolutions, but very few people keep them.
+Many people seem to set New Year’s resolutions, but very few people keep them.

 New Year’s resolutions come with a lot of pressure.